Steps to Earning Substance Abuse Counselor Certification in Arizona

 5. Apply for LASAC Certification

-If you qualified for LSAT certification through the IC&RC AADC exam or the NAADAC’s Level II exam and have earned a recognized bachelor’s degree, you’ll have everything you need to apply for LASAC certification after satisfying the required experience hours.
+Suppose you qualified for LSAT certification through the IC&RC AADC exam or the NAADAC’s Level II exam and have earned a recognized bachelor’s degree.
+In that case, you’ll have everything you need to apply for LASAC certification after satisfying the required experience hours.

-Otherwise, you’ll need to apply for LASAC certification and then take and pass the required exam before your LASAC credential can be issued (See Step 3).
+Otherwise, you’ll need to apply for LASAC certification and then pass the required exam before your LASAC credential can be issued (See Step 3).

 6. Earn a Master’s Degree and Apply for LISAC Certification

-If you want to practice independently as a substance abuse counselor in Arizona without any oversight or formal supervision, you’ll need to earn certification as a Licensed Independent Substance Abuse Counselor (LISAC).
+Suppose you want to practice independently as a substance abuse counselor in Arizona without any oversight or formal supervision.
+In that case, you’ll need to earn certification as a Licensed Independent Substance Abuse Counselor (LISAC).

 To qualify for the LISAC designation, you must complete an NASAC-accredited or board-approved behavioral health science master’s degree program that includes a supervised practicum of at least 300 hours.